xantari/RecaptchaV2.NET/README.md

 Also implements Googles very badly documented Secure Token functionality mentioned here: https://developers.google.com/recaptcha/docs/secure_token

+Secure Token requires the use of AES in EBC mode, with PKCS5/PKCS7 padding.
+The key and initialization vector are the first 16 bytes of your Google Recaptcha Secret Key.

 ## How to use

   - Download the source code